Megus/whdefquest/README.md

 # whDefQuest

-A little helper library for quest games created with Defold game engine.
+A little helper library for quest games created with Defold game defquest.
 The basic functions it gives are:

 - Inventory management
 - Dialogues with NPC